Happy Fall! Energy efficiency meets the best of Vermont

 Enjoy some of the best views in Southern Vermont from the deck at The Publyk House in Bennington.
 In the past few years, this scenic spot has undergone efficiency upgrades to tighten up the original barn while maintaining their delicious quality of food and homey ambiance.

 Barre is known for its granite quarries and beautiful granite creations, like those at Adams Granite Co.
-While the quarries are closed due to COVID-19, you can see some of their craftsmanship at the nearby Hope Cemetery.
+You can see some of the incredible granite craftsmanship on display at the nearby Hope Cemetery.
 Hope Cemetery is home to many of the city’s past granite workers and other loved ones buried beneath beautiful granite statuary and tombstones.

 Even though Vermont’s favorite delicacy is made in the late winter, you can celebrate maple sugar all year round.
 The State’s Vermont Vacation program has put together a list of the top ten ways to learn more about maple syrup and enjoy some of this delicious treat!
 Maple sugar makers across the state have made investments in energy efficiency to cut down on the energy needed to produce your favorite breakfast topping.